 What does VAR stand for?

-Before we start, we want to quickly clarify what VAR stands for, since VAR is an acronym for a couple of popular terms.
+Before we start, we want to clarify what VAR stands for since VAR is an acronym for a couple of popular terms.
 We’re not going to discuss the term that references a popular method of evaluating risk.
-Instead, we’re here to discuss the term “Value Added Reseller”.
-It’s important to clear up any misunderstanding about the VAR acronym before we get going.
+Instead, we’re here to discuss the term “Value Added Reseller.”
+It’s essential to clear up any misunderstanding about the VAR acronym before we get going.

-The vast majority of e-commerce site owners use a merchant account and payment gateway to process payments online.
-In order to integrate a merchant account with a payment gateway, you, or your processor needs to access the information found on your “VAR.”
+Most e-commerce site owners use a merchant account and payment gateway to process payments online.
+To integrate a merchant account with a payment gateway, your gateway provider needs access to the information found on your “VAR.”

 - Merchant Identification Number (MID)